the-coding-tom/nwc/README.md

     }
 ```

-* To Check The Status Of the download,\n
+* To check the status of the download,
-Send a GET Request with filename as a parameter to http://localhost:3000/api/status
+send a GET request with filename as a parameter to http://localhost:3000/api/status
-eg:
+example:
 ```javascript
 http://localhost:3000/api/status/filename
 ```